marbatlle/marbatlle.github.io/content/home/accomplishments.md

 # Order that this section appears on the page.
 weight: 50

-title: Courses Completed
+title: Courses and Certificates
-subtitle: Resources to z
+subtitle:

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format